Download and print as a PDF (1MB pdf)

 Bowel care

-You may worry about your stitches when you have your bowels open for the first time after birth.
-You can safely open your bowels without any damage.
-Normally, your bowels would be opened within three days of birth.
 Try to avoid getting constipated as it causes strain on the pelvic floor muscles and stitches.
 A healthy diet, including plenty of fruit, vegetables, brown bread, cereals and plenty of fluids will help you to return to a regular bowel habit.

 After pains

-After the birth of your baby your womb will continue to contract back to its normal size.
 As a result you may feel pain or cramps in your lower abdomen.
-These can be particularly troublesome after a second or subsequent childbirth.
+These can be particularly troublesome after a second or later childbirth.
 A mild painkiller like paracetamol or ibuprofen may help.
 These are safe to take even if you are breastfeeding.

 Haemorrhoids (piles)

-Haemorrhoids are swollen veins around the rectum, which may itch, feel sore or bleed.
 If this is the case the midwife or GP will recommend some creams and ointments.
 This is due to hormonal changes in your body.
-It is very important to avoid being constipated as haemorrhoids are aggravated by constipation.

 Your health

-A small number of women may develop serious health conditions.
-You should be encouraged to contact a member of your healthcare team straight away or call for emergency help if you have any of the symptoms below.
 Common health concerns experienced by women who have recently given birth are shown later, with the recommended actions from your healthcare professional.
 If you are worried about any of these health issues speak to your healthcare professional, who should support and advise you.

 Pain relief